Alan-samuel/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: Alan Samuel
+Developed by: MOPURI ANKITHA

-RegisterNumber: 212223040012
+RegisterNumber: 212223040117

 */
 ```